PEOPLE-ER/k-NN/docs/index.md

 When using this tool in your work we ask that you please cite the Spectral_Recovery tool as follows:

-"The Wetland Function Assessment Tutorial was developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."
+"The k-NN Tool was developed by VTT as part of the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."

 ## License